Southwest Airlines Flight 1380: Reactions

-On the day of the incident, Elaine Chao, the United States Secretary of Transportation, made a statement to "commend the pilots who safely landed the aircraft and the crew and fellow passengers who provided support and care for the injured, preventing what could have been far worse."
+On the day of the accident, Elaine Chao, the United States Secretary of Transportation, made a statement to "commend the pilots who safely landed the aircraft, and the crew and fellow passengers who provided support and care for the injured, preventing what could have been far worse."
 Shortly thereafter, Martha McSally, then a member of the United States House of Representatives from Arizona, introduced a resolution in Congress commending Captain Shults.

-On May 1, 2018, U.S. President Donald Trump welcomed crew members and select passengers in a ceremony at the Oval Office of the White House, thanking them all for their heroism.
+On May 1, 2018, United States President Donald Trump welcomed crew members and select passengers in a ceremony at the Oval Office of the White House, thanking them all for their heroism.

 Southwest Airlines gave each passenger $5,000 and a $1,000 voucher for future travel with the airline.
 Southwest Airlines bookings fell following the accident, resulting in a projected decline in revenue for the airline for the second quarter of 2018.
-Following the accident, passenger Lilia Chavez filed a lawsuit against Southwest Airlines claiming that she suffers from post-traumatic stress disorder since the accident.
-Her lawsuit was later settled.
+Following the accident, passenger Lilia Chavez filed a lawsuit against Southwest Airlines claiming that she has post-traumatic stress disorder since the accident.
+Her lawsuit was later settled on March 21, 2019.

 Captain Shults wrote a book about the incident titled Nerves of Steel.
 The book was published in the United States on October 8, 2019.

 In popular culture

-The incident involving Flight 1380 was featured on the fifth episode of season 21 of the Canadian documentary series Mayday, known in the United States as Air Disasters.
+This accident was featured on the fifth episode of season 21 of the Canadian documentary series Mayday, known in the United States as Air Disasters.
 The episode is titled "Cabin Catastrophe".